DIY: Pet Food Storage Containers + Labels

 How to make large pet food storage can like Ballard Designs sells

-9. Use an awl to make a hole where you want to place the label.
-Repeat on the other side of the label.
-TIP: So you don’t bend the can, hold one hand inside the can to push against your other hand that is making the hole on the outside.
+When punching the holes in the can, hold one gloved hand inside the can to push against your other hand that is making the hole on the outside.
 If you do it this way – you provide some resistance and the can won’t bend.

 Make-hole-in the side of the can: DIY Pet Food Containers

-10. Place the label on can and then attach by pushing a brass fastener through each hole.
+10. Place the label on can and then attach it by pushing a brass fastener through each hole.

 Put-brass-fastener-through side of can